'Rejoice in the Lord always. I will say it again: Rejoice! Let your gentleness be evident to all. The Lord is near.' Phil 4:4

 As we start the autumn term, we would like to try something new by running Sunday services on Zoom.

-Rather than a link to a pre-recorded service going live at 11am, there will be a link to a Zoom call, where we can all join in together and 'be church' together online!
+Rather than a link to a pre-recorded service going live at 11am, you can follow this link to a Zoom call, where we can all join in together and 'be church' together online!

 Again, for those unable to join us on Zoom at 11am, we will continue to offer a pre-recorded on-line service with similar content from the website.